Tomb of Tutankhamun: Mummies

-The mummified fetuses found in the treasury are at different stages of development, one at five months' gestation and the other at seven to nine.
-Their coffins do not specify names, so they are designated based on the object number of the box that contained them (317); the smaller fetus is known as 317a(2) and the larger as 317b(2).
+The mummified foetuses found in the treasury are at different stages of development, one at five months' gestation and the other at seven to nine.
+Their coffins do not specify names, so they are designated based on the object number of the box that contained them (317); the smaller foetus is known as 317a(2) and the larger as 317b(2).
 They were examined by Derry in 1932 and subsequently stored at the medical school where he worked, now part of Cairo University.

 Tutankhamun's mummy has often been analysed to see what health conditions he had, and particularly to determine his cause of death.
 Such efforts are often contentious, as it is difficult to distinguish damage inflicted on the body in recent times from damage Tutankhamun suffered while alive.
 For instance, in 1996, the Egyptologist Bob Brier suggested that fragments of bone in the skull cavity, seen in the X-rays that Harrison had taken in 1968, were a sign that Tutankhamun had died of a blow to the head and might have been murdered.
 The bone fragments were later found to be fragments of vertebrae that were pushed into the skull cavity during Derry's examination.
-The fetuses have faced similar problems; Harrison, in 1977, said 317b(2) had Sprengel's deformity, but a study in 2011 by the radiologist Sahar Saleem argued that the signs of deformity were actually postmortem damage.
+The foetuses have faced similar problems; Harrison, in 1977, said 317b(2) had Sprengel's deformity, but a study in 2011 by the radiologist Sahar Saleem argued that the signs of deformity were actually post-mortem damage.

-Both Tutankhamun's mummy and the fetuses have undergone genetic testing.
-A 2010 study of the DNA of many of the mummies from the Valley of the Kings announced that the fetuses were Tutankhamun's children by a woman whose mummy was found in KV21, who was presumed to be Ankhesenamun.
+Both Tutankhamun's mummy and the foetuses have undergone genetic testing.
+A 2010 study of the DNA of many of the mummies from the Valley of the Kings announced that the foetuses were Tutankhamun's children by a woman whose mummy was found in KV21, who was presumed to be Ankhesenamun.
 However, the results of genetic studies of Egyptian mummies have been questioned by several geneticists, such as Svante Pääbo, who argue that DNA breaks down so rapidly in Egypt's heat that remains more than a few centuries old cannot produce an analysable DNA sample.